MicrosoftDocs/win32/desktop-src/WMP/htmlview-element.md

 ---
 title: HTMLView Element
 description: Note This section describes functionality designed for use by online stores.
 Use of this functionality outside the context of an online store is not supported.
-The HTMLView element specifies the base URL of an HTMLView webpage. ms.assetid: '741db1ed-9452-4cae-9185-15668abe06b3'
+The HTMLView element specifies the base URL of an HTMLView webpage. ms.assetid: 741db1ed-9452-4cae-9185-15668abe06b3
+keywords:
-keywords: ["HTMLView Element Windows Media Player"]
+- HTMLView Element Windows Media Player
 topic_type:
 - apiref
 api_name:
 - HTMLView Element
 api_type:
 - NA
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # HTMLView Element